Make Fun Of Life!

 Rainbows are more common in warm tropical locations and near waterfalls, where the water content of the air is higher, especially as a mist or a fine, light rain.

-Rainbow to Windward
+Rainbow To Windward

 Rainbow to windward,